introcompsys/fall2023/syllabus/about.md

 Office hours:  listed on communication page

-Dr. Sarah M. Brown is a third year Assistant Professor of Computer Science, who does research on how social context changes machine learning.
+Dr. Sarah M Brown is a third year Assistant Professor of Computer Science, who does research on how social context changes machine learning.
 Dr. Brown earned a PhD in Electrical Engineering from Northeastern University, completed a postdoctoral fellowship at University of California Berkeley, and worked as a postdoctoral research associate at Brown University before joining URI.
 At Brown University, Dr. Brown taught the Data and Society course for the Master's in Data Science Program.
 You can learn more about me at my [website](http://sarahmbrown.org/) or my research on my [lab site](https://ml4sts.com/).

 You can call me Professor Brown or Dr. Brown; I use she/her pronouns.